The personalisation process.

 The first is technology.

-It’s come a long way since the NHS systems Gordon Brown’s Civil Service would have considered pretty damn neat.
+It’s come a long way since then.
 And data, which has never been more abundant, is the lifeblood of personalisation.
 Marketing departments have become devilishly sophisticated in combining data with technology to deliver hyper-personalised and irresistible customer experiences (think video streaming recommendations, or that ad which surfaced shortly after your conversation about slow cookers).

 Now HR and people teams have access to reams of data which can be used to provide personalised employee experiences – launching initiatives that make their days happier and more productive.